Holter Monitor Test for the Heart: What You Need to Know

 More to Know

 What happens after the monitoring is completed?
 Your child's cardiologist will review the heart rhythm on the monitor and follow up with you to discuss the results.
-The cardiologist may recommend more testing or begin treatment, depending on the results.
-Return the monitor through the mail using the prepaid and preaddressed envelope provided.
+The cardiologist may recommend more testing or may begin treatment, depending on the results.